Woman Suffrage Procession: The lineup of marchers

-Media reported that the suffrage parade outshined even the inauguration.
+Media reported that the suffrage parade outshone even the inauguration.
 Special suffrage trains were hired to bring spectators from other cities, adding to the crowds in Washington.
 The novelty of the procession attracted enormous interest throughout the eastern U.S. As the parade participants gathered near the Peace Monument around noon, the police began roping off part of the parade route.
 Even before the parade began, the ropes were badly stretched and coming loose in places.
 The procession drew such a crowd that President-elect Wilson was mystified about why there were no people to be seen when he arrived in town that day.

 Jane Walker Burleson on horseback, accompanying a model of the Liberty Bell brought from Philadelphia, led the procession as Grand Marshal, immediately followed by the herald, Milholland, on a white horse.
 A pale-blue cape flowed over her white suit, held on by a Maltese cross.
 Her banner proclaimed "Forward into Light", a phrase originated by Pankhurst and later used by Blatch.
 Immediately behind the herald was a wagon that boldly stated "We Demand An Amendment To The Constitution Of The United States Enfranchising The Women Of This Country".
 Next was the national board of the NAWSA, headed by Shaw.

 To add to the visual impact, Paul dictated a color scheme for each group of marchers.
 The rainbow of colors represented women coming into the light of the future out of the darkness of the past.
 To add drama between groups of marching women, "Paul recruited 26 floats, 6 golden chariots, 10 bands, 45 captains, 200 marshals, 120 pages, 6 mounted heralds, and 6 mounted brigades", according to Adams and Keene.
 Estimates about the number of participants in the procession varied from 5,000 to 10,000.